matt9663/jamfinder-client-app/README.md

 ## [Live Link](https://jamfinder-app.now.sh/)

 This repo contains all the files for the client of my JamFinder site, built using React.
-This site was designed to provide a platform for musicians to create bands and find people near them to jam with.
 The app is built on top of a PostgreSQL database, which is connected with the client via a Node/Express server.
 [Server repo](https://github.com/matt9663/jamfinder-server-api).
 Login is required to use most features of the site.
 Security is handled with password encryption by the Bcryptjs library and JWT auth tokens.

+## Summary

+Jamfinder is intended to be a social network for musicans to help them start bands and find people to play music with.
+Users can create bands or search for bands that already existed based on name, genre, or geographic location.
+They can join bands that are open to new members and then send messages to other members via a shared message board.
+The hope is that they'll be able to use the message board to plan rehearsals, share song ideas, or discuss anything else band-related.

 The current version supports several features, such as creating a band, joining existing bands that are open to new members, and posting to the band message board when the user is a member of the group.